 We value the views of all our shareholders and senior management hold regular meetings to update shareholders on progress and activity.
 We issue regular investor updates with key financial highlights and updates on the portfolio.
-Our website provides investors with upto-date information about the Group.
-This year we again held the Annual General Meeting as a closed meeting but hope in the future that we will be able to return to open meetings and would welcome shareholder attendance.
+Our website provides investors with up-to-date information about the Group.
+This year our Annual General Meeting was at Stanford Building and we also held a webinar for shareholders at the same time for those unable to attend in person.